RickGroot/pokemon-game/README.md

 ![Data-flow](https://github.com/rickgroot/pokemon-game/blob/main/assets/data-flow.png?raw=true)
 (Data-model is still work in progress...)

+### Real time events
+- Joining users
+- Chat with guesses
+- Live user score

+Whenever a user joins it stores data into a variable on the server.
+This data is passed to the connected sockets and gets sent when a client connects.
+The chat is simple and uses sockets to sow data to every connected socket in a room.
+When a user guesses correctly the score is updated and sent to the clients in that room.

 ## Run Locally
 **In your terminal**, clone this project to your own computer:
 ```bash